 - Milestone Driven

-So how do you optimize your pricing model to improve your company's cash flow?
+So how do you optimize your pricing model to improve your company's cash flow and profits?
 You turn to your management reports and look at the data.

 Management reports help you figure out if you are pricing your jobs right, and also to help you to really understand who your most profitable clients are, and what makes them profitable.